ToniWonKanobi/theoveranalyzed.net/posts/2015/2/25/designing-theoveranalyzed.md

 Until then, maybe I can get back to writing.

-[^1]: Sorry, I couldn't help it: At the moment I was writing that, I felt as if I were hosting my own podcast and doing an ad read for Squarespace.
+[^ss]: Sorry, I couldn't help it: At the moment I was writing that, I felt as if I were hosting my own podcast and doing an ad read for Squarespace.
-[^2]: You get where I'm going with this now, don't you?
+[^wd]: You get where I'm going with this now, don't you?
-[^3]: My site isn't cool enough to have been crawled by these guys yet, but have you heard of or visited [archive.org](archive.org)?
+[^v]: My site isn't cool enough to have been crawled by these guys yet, but have you heard of or visited [archive.org](archive.org)?
 I have spent hours there looking at old archives of [www.apple.com](https://web.archive.org/web/19980509035420/http://www.apple.com/).
 Such a great resource.
-[^4]: Even before things got [crazy](http://d.pr/i/1kNyI+), I had changed *quite* a big of stuff from the default settings.
+[^ih]: Even before things got [crazy](http://d.pr/i/1kNyI+), I had changed *quite* a big of stuff from the default settings.
 Almost everything -- font size/styles/colors, as well as link colors, etc -- had been customized to my liking.
 And, at that time, because I didn't have any knowledge regarding how Squarespace made under-the-hood changes to the user interface, I was scared to just change to a completely new template.
-[^5]: I can't remember which.
+[^hp]: I can't remember which.
 Chances are it was either Upgrade or Inquisitive, because I can vaguely remember it being Myke Hurley to made reference to Stephen Hackett, who also uses the Developer Platform.
 Though, I feel safe saying that he hasn't used it *[nearly](https://twitter.com/ismh/status/564079479992360961)* as much as I have.
-[^6]: Another great resource.
+[^bd]: Another great resource.
-[^7]: Before mastering `blog.item`, I wasn't sure how to place the permalink after the date on Linked items.
+[^pd]: Before mastering `blog.item`, I wasn't sure how to place the permalink after the date on Linked items.
 I thought I was stuck with it following the title of linked items.
 I figured that out [eventually](http://d.pr/i/1hVrx+) ⌘
-[^8]: Via email.
+[^md]: Via email.
-[^9]: Sometimes I wonder, do I *italicize* **too** ***much***?
+[^mq]: Sometimes I wonder, do I *italicize* **too** ***much***?
+[^ip]: 769px is exactly one pixel greater than the `device-width` of iPad in portrait mode.
+[^ld]: Apparently, this caused a bit of a controversy in the [web design community](http://www.fastcodesign.com/3025363/is-squarespaces-new-logo-generator-a-design-crime).
-[^10]: For all the flack I give Squarespace via email and twitter, these guys really have done a decent job of designing how developers can manipulate things.
+[^mlgl]: For all the flack I give Squarespace via email and twitter, these guys really have done a decent job of designing how developers can manipulate things.
 I wish they did more, like allow customization of RSS, as well as some default URL slug stupidness, but maybe that will come with time.
-[^12]: 769px is exactly one pixel greater than the `device-width` of iPad in portrait mode.
-[^13]: There are a few things I would like to change, but I think for the sake of my sanity, I will leave well enough alone for now.
+ [^iw]: There are a few things I would like to change, but I think for the sake of my sanity, I will leave well enough alone for now.
-[^14]: Apparently, this caused a bit of a controversy in the [web design community](http://www.fastcodesign.com/3025363/is-squarespaces-new-logo-generator-a-design-crime).